greg-js/arch-wiki-md-repo/wiki/_content/Dell Latitude E7440.md

 ### Keyboard inputs the same character multiple times on one keypress

-Happens with A10 bios. <s>Downgrading to A08 is the only fix for now</s>.
+Happens with A10 bios. ~~Downgrading to A08 is the only fix for now~~.
 Also applies for Dell Latitude E7240.

 **UPDATE:** A new BIOS version has been released, [A14](http://www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=0P7G1&fileId=3430208686), which addresses this problem with the internal keyboard.